cloudbees/jenkins-scalability-lab/README.md

 * Grafana available at [http://localhost:81/](http://localhost:81/)
     - Login is admin, password admin
-    - Configure it to speak to InfluxDB for its data source @ http://influx:8086, databases telegraf and my_db
+    - Configure it to speak to InfluxDB for its data source @ http://influx:8086, database "hydra"
 * Suggested starting point: [Core metrics dashdoard](http://localhost:81/dashboard/db/scalability-lab-core-metrics)
 * Note that you may need to change the "root block device id" variable to get IO info to show correctly (it'll be echoed when launching the environment)
     - For example if the root device for Jenkins is /dev/vda (Mac with "native" Docker, generally), this will be "vda"